V-Fast/BackroomsMod/README.md

 We made it just for you that are asking question!

 ## Credits
-This mod is made by Lumaa (me) and the textures are made by [PatateGivree](https://namemc.com/profile/PatateGivree.1).
+This mod is made by Lumaa (me), textures & models are made by [PatateGivree](https://namemc.com/profile/PatateGivree.1).
-This mod is also very inspired by [Kane Pixel](https://www.youtube.com/c/KANEpixels)'s Backrooms series on YouTube.
+This mod is also heavily inspired by [Kane Pixel](https://www.youtube.com/c/KANEpixels)'s Backrooms series on YouTube.